 - Sconeage Bakery: Blueberry Cranberry Granola Bars – these are the best granola bars ever!!
 They trump a lot of them out there.
 If your searching for a delicious granola bar, try Sconeage!

-Listed below are some snacky products I’ve tried and enjoyed and get on occasion!
-Bear is now 6, and for the longest time, I have slid by giving him super healthy snacks… Now that he’s a bit older and hangs with some friends after school at the school snack spot – called “The Tree House,” I’m having to get creative and throw in some fun stuff once in a while!
+Listed below are some snacky products I’ve tried and Bear has enjoyed.
+Now that he’s a bit older and hangs with some friends after school at the school snack spot – called “The Tree House,” I’m having to get creative and throw in some fun stuff once in a while!
 This way he doesn’t come home with gross processed stuff like ‘Sun Chips’!

-One more thing!
-Even though these items are vegan and are on the healthier side, please be mindful that they are still mostly wrapped in some kind of plastic and have a higher carbon footprint than something you make.
+One more thing: Even though these items are vegan and are on the healthier side, please be mindful that they are still mostly wrapped in some kind of plastic and have a higher carbon footprint than something you make at home.
 These products are usually shipped in from some other state, require trucking to the grocery store, and are wrapped in materials that aren’t easily recyclable.
-So just bear that in mind!
+So just bear that in mind.
 Plus, these are not items we consume or have in our kitchen 24/7, just on occasion.

 I did a Rising Tide giveaway a while back, they’re a super cool company!
 Yum stuff 🙂

-I tried these wraps at the Seed Food & Wine Festival in Miami last year.
+I tried these wraps at the Seed Food & Wine Festival in Miami.
 They were good!
 They are dehydrated and raw so if you’re not used to that taste it might be a little strange at first.
 But fun wrap to have to make burritos and sandwiches, for you or kids!